30 Farm Diversification Ideas for 2024

 7. Corn Mazes

-A well-designed corn maze can be a major draw for visitors to your farm, creating many opportunities to earn revenue.
+A well-designed corn maze can draw many visitors to your farm and create unique opportunities to earn extra revenue.
 You can charge an admission fee for entry into the maze, sell refreshments or snacks along the way, and use it to promote your farm's other offerings, such as your farm shop, events, accommodation, and experience days.

 8. Foraging Courses